$\Gamma$-unitaries, dilation and a natural example: Abstract

 \section{Abstract}

 This note constructs an explicit normal boundary dilation for a commuting pair $(S,P)$ of bounded operators with the symmetrized bidisk as a spectral set.
-Such explicit dilations had hitherto been constructed only in the unit disk and in the unit bidisk.
+Such explicit dilations had hitherto been constructed only in the unit disk \cite{sfr}, the unit bidisk \cite{ando} and in the tetrablock \cite{sir and me1}.
 The dilation is minimal and unique under a suitable condition.
-We also deal with some natural examples of a $\Gamma$-contractions here and compute their fundamental operators.
+This paper also contains a natural example of a $\Gamma$-isometry.
+We compute its associated fundamental operator.